Yutang-ETH/PhaseGrass_publication/README.md

 # PhaseGrass_publication

-Codes used for evaluation and comparison analyses in PhaseGrass publication
+This repo contains codes used for evaluation and comparison analyses in PhaseGrass publication.
+For PhaseGrass workflow, please see, https://github.com/Yutang-ETH/PhaseGrass

 Folder assembly_HEN17 contains scripts used to assemble HEN17 in this work, the red clover genotype published by Bickhart et al., DOI: 10.46471/gigabyte.42